byronbytes/Tasks/SECURITY.md

 # Security Policy

+## man im not finishing this can @averageftw do this

 ## Supported Versions

 We no longer support our legacy versions of Tasks, aka versions below 1.x.x.
+If you are still running a legacy version we heavily advise you to update incase of security flaws, unstability, and you are missing out on new features.

 | Version | Supported          |
 | ------- | ------------------ |